 - considering capital raising, treasury and market trading activities with particular emphasis on risk treatment strategies, products and levels of authorities;

-- considering whether the Company has any material exposure to economic, environmental and social sustainability risks and if it does, how the Company manages those risks;
+- considering whether the Group has any material exposure to economic, environmental and social sustainability risks and if it does, how the Company manages those risks

-- reviewing any incident involving fraud or other breakdown of the Company’s internal controls; and
+- reviewing any incident involving fraud or other breakdown of the Group’s internal controls;

-- reviewing the Company’s insurance program, having regard to the Company’s business and the insurable risks associated with its business.
+- reviewing the Group’s insurance program, having regard to the Group’s business and the insurable risks associated with its business; and

-4.1 Proceedings of all meetings are minuted and signed by the Chairperson.
+4.1 Proceedings of all meetings are minuted and signed by the Chairman.

 - the minutes of the Committee and any formal resolutions;